kashi618/Atlas-of-Thoughts/3. General/Notes/SAP STAR Program Interview.md

 - Even for Mandarin Chinese, the language my mother and I speak, it is very hard to find skilled and qualified interpreter.

 ## Slide 5 - Year 1-3 Migrating from Legacy to SAP
+Year 1 will focus

-Year 1 will focus on migrating the data from the hospitals and GP into SAP's HANA Cloud network.
+Year 2 will focus on migrating the data from the hospitals and GP into SAP's HANA Cloud network.

-Year 2-3 will focus on using SAP's Business Technology Platform to connect GP's and hospitals, allowing for a seamless integration of managing patient data between GP's and hospitals.
-It will also focus on implementing Joule for scheduling appointments.
+Year 3 will focus on using SAP's Business Technology Platform to connect GP's and hospitals, allowing for a seamless integration of managing patient data between GP's and hospitals.

 ## Slide 6 - Year 4-5 "AI first"
 Years 4-5 will focus by changing from a reactive, to proactive AI based healthcare system.